Factbox: Obama, Romney solutions to stimulating the economy

 Even though the housing crisis is at the heart of the economy's woes, Obama and Romney did not spell out detailed plans for how they would address it.

-Obama has promoted efforts to help troubled borrowers refinance and receive record low interest rates, but his initiatives have fallen far short of their originally intended market.
+Obama has promoted efforts to help troubled borrowers refinance and win record low interest rates, but his initiatives have fallen far short of their originally intended market.

 He has battled the independent regulator of government-controlled Fannie Mae and Freddie Mac, Edward DeMarco, trying to convince him to allow those mortgage finance firms to reduce principal for borrowers who owe more than their homes are worth.
 A quick resolution of the standoff is unlikely after the election.